Relatively uncommon

 Diagnosis

-It was suggested that at least three supportive features should be present to make a diagnosis of ELPV, although this number is subject to further discussion.
-18
+It was suggested that at least three supportive features should be present to make a diagnosis of ELPV, although this number is subject to further discussion.15

 For the papular form and non-erosive disease, the clinical diagnosis can be confirmed by biopsy.
 In extensive erosive disease, once familiar with the visual pattern, the clinician may make the diagnosis based on the exam alone.
-Biopsy may help but is not always confirmatory.
-Demonstration of typical oral changes carries more diagnostic weight than biopsy.
+Biopsy may help but is not always confirmatory; some studies report that only 71% of biopsies are diagnostic.17.
+When done, biopsies should be taken at the edge of the skin of interest, including normal and abnormal skin to aid in diagnosis.
+18 Demonstration of typical oral changes carries more diagnostic weight than biopsy.

 A lichenoid drug eruption can be indistinguishable clinically and histologically from lichen planus.19 History of taking a particular medication and improvement of skin lesions after stopping the drug will make this diagnosis more likely.